opencog/opencog/opencog/atomtimeoctomap/README.md

  */

 TimeOctomap API:
-  Purpose: This API is meant to store Atom coordinates in a map, and to create time buffer of maps, such that we can query the past location of an atom.
+  Purpose: This API is meant to store Atom(representing a spacial thing) coordinates in a map, and to create time buffer of maps, such that we can query the past or current location of an atom.
+Time goes on infinitely long, so a circular time buffer has been implemented and maps beyond some time units are automatically lost when newer time units are added.
+The time duration in the buffer can vary due to the fact that developer can vary time duration limit for each new time unit created.
+If the user maintains consistency in time durations then buffer can have some degree of predictability or total predictability depending on consistency.

+The library is supposed to be exposed to atomspace via scheme module functions and initially is meant to store perceived face and sound locations in a map, which can be queried by inquery engine for spatial relations between things.
+Perceptual (cognitive) relations may differ from mathematical relations based on context the relations are observed in, however this is a larger problem for later.

+Map representation is inherited from octomap library and stores atom handle at an x,y,z location(user is responsible for conversion of coordinates based on tranform frames).
+Atom orientation is not stored, as several locations might be taken up by same atom type(eg: point cloud of face atoms).

 Note:
  A little problem due to map being accessed probabilistic-ally is that deletion acts probabilistic as well.